amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Unlike our current rules, these techniques are fundamentally statistical.
 Machine learning techniques for inferring identity from sparse data will be particularly applicable.
 The errors Proselint finds are rare, and sparse measures pose difficultly for methods like those in :cite:`mosteller1963inference`.
 Furthermore, this endeavor will benefit from an approach that considers the cross product of authors and topics (in the vein of :cite:`rosen2004author`).

-..
-Subdocument analysis
-.. --------------------

-..
-Currently rule scope needs to be done at a word, sentence, paragraph or document level.
-Some rules may be better applied over different subdocument sections.
-For example, while an author may not overuse a sentential construction throughout a document, if a particular construction was used repeatedly throughout one section it would still be problematic.
-Without subdocument level analyses, it would not be possible to detect stylistic errors of that sort.

-..
-The central challenges to this are the combinatoric issues that this problem introduces if approached naively and the inferential problems that could allow proper scaling.
-If one simply looked at all possible subsequences of characters, there is no way the method could scale appropriately with larger documents.
-The number of potential subsections that would need to be analysed would grow faster than could be kept up with by even the fastest of today's computers.
-On the other hand inferring the structure of a document based on its content if that structure is not of a pre-specified variety is not a solved problem.

 An unsolved problem: foreign languages
 --------------------------------------

 We currently do *not* have plans for extending Proselint to other languages, though we will do our best to aid those who wish to do so.
 Addressing the problem of linting prose for style and usage in English (of both American and British varieties) is challenging on its own.
 Attempting to build rule-sets for languages in which we lack fluency would seem to be an exercise in folly.
 Attempting to manage a community around the correct use of a language we do not speak would be inappropriate.

 That said, we have learned lessons that would aid someone who wanted to extend Proselint to other languages.
 Our hope is that some of those lessons have been successfully conveyed above, but there are likely many more that will only reveal themselves in discussion.
 We invite anyone who wishes to discuss Proselint as a model for any other endeavor to reach out to us.
 The last thing we want is for knowledge to be trapped inside our heads.

-..
-Including rules set to be off by default.
-One reason to have rules off by default but included might be because of their effect on the false positive rate.

-..
-Prosewash
-.. ---------
-..
-Next steps: more intense processing with riskier rules
-..
-False positive checking with crowd sourcing
-..
-Feeds back to improve Proselint
-..

-..
-Isolable

 Contributing to Proselint
 =========================